 Children know how to imagine.
 All we need to do is encourage them to "let your eyes close and imagine you're part of the story."

-Please see Imaginative Scriptural Prayer for more on this time-honored practice of drawing closer to Christ through the gift of the imagination.
-Such prayer has been used through the centuries by the faithful of all denominations.
+Please see Spiritual Exercises for more on this time-honored practice of drawing closer to Christ through the gift of the imagination.
+Such prayer is part of St. Ignatius of Loyola's gift to us and has been used through the centuries.
+The faithful of all denominations use it today.

 © 2019 Sally Metzger